Philosophy of Science

 Philosophy of Statistics

-My work in philosophy of statistics has centered on the nature of evidence; I’m currently co-editing a special issue of Synthese on evidence amalgamation in the sciences, forthcoming later in 2018.
+My work in philosophy of statistics has centered on the nature of evidence; I’ve co-edited a special issue of Synthese on evidence amalgamation in the sciences, the introduction to which you can read here.

 As for my own work, in one paper I consider the likelihood principle, a constraint on any measure of evidence arising from a statistical experiment, in light of procedures for model verification—statistical tests of modeling assumptions.
 I argue that if model verification is to be at all feasible, and insofar as the results of the verification should bear on the evidence produced by the experiment, the likelihood principle cannot be a universal constraint on any measure of evidence.
 Nevertheless, I suggest that proponents of the principle may hold out for a restricted version thereof, either as a kind of idealization or as defining one among many different forms of evidence.